vitessce/vitessce-python/docs/index.rst

 Installation with optional dependencies
 ---------------------

-To use the widget through a proxy (e.g. a cloud notebook service like Binder).
+To allow the widget to serve data through a proxy (e.g. a cloud notebook service like Binder), the extra dependency `jupyter-server-proxy` must be installed.
 See widget parameter ``proxy``.

 .. code-block:: bash

-    pip install vitessce[proxy]
+    pip install vitessce[all]

 .. toctree::